 What financial support will I get?

 You will get an allowance to cover the costs of looking after a child.
-You will also get payments to help towards the cost of birthdays, religious festivals and holidays.
+You will also get payments to help towards the cost of birthdays, festivals and holidays.

 How long will it take for us to be approved as foster carers?